Will Lawyer: 10 Reasons You Probably Need a Will

 Reason 4: Leaving money to charities after your death in your name.

 A will is the easiest way to ensure that your favorite charity can receive a portion of your assets.
-A will lawyer can draft a will that explicitly lays out what charity you would like your assets to go to and how you would like the charity to spend your money.
+A will lawyer can draft a will that explicitly lays out what charity you would like your assets to go to.
+You can also dictate how you would like the charity to spend your money.

 Reason 5: Separated from your spouse, but not divorced.

-You can use a will to assist your spouse in the case of your death.
-Your will can direct that you would like your spouse to hire a financial planner to assist them with managing your money.
-A will lawyer can help you chose a financial planner.
+You can use a will to financially plan for your spouse in the case of your death.
+Your will can direct that you would like your spouse to hire a financial planner to help manage your money.
+A will lawyer can help you choose a reputable financial planner.

 Reason 7: Pennsylvania’s death taxes.